Patrickojil/system_engineering-devops/0x01-shell_permissions /README.md

-this directory contains shell permissions
+This directory contains shell permissions